-The newly released Watch 2 from Huawei ships with the latest version of Google's wearable OS — Android Wear 2.0 — already installed, giving this watch a distinct advantage over its competitors.
+The Watch 2 from Huawei ships with the latest version of Google's wearable OS — Android Wear 2.0 — already installed, giving this watch a distinct advantage over its competitors.
 While we weren't the biggest fans of the overall look of this watch and the mediocre display but it hard to argue with the impressive suite of smart features and unparalleled fitness tracking capabilities packed into this piece of wearable tech.

 Huawei Watch 2 Review